Headley, Surrey: Demography and housing

-The average level of accommodation in the region composed of detached houses was 28%, the average that was apartments was 22.6%.
+The average level of accommodation in the region, comprising detached houses, was 28%, while the average for apartments was 22.6%.

 The proportion of households in the civil parish who owned their home outright compares to the regional average of 35.1%.
 The proportion who owned their home with a loan compares to the regional average of 32.5%.
 The remaining % is made up of rented dwellings (plus a negligible % of households living rent-free).